wowselim/wowselim.github.io/about.markdown

 permalink: /about/
 ---

-{{ site.author | escape }} – Software Engineer

-I'm a software engineer from Germany interested in Java, Kotlin and JVM topics.
-I have worked on JavaFX and Android projects before but lately shifted my focus to backend technologies.
+I'm {{ site.author | escape }} from Germany and I do software engineering for a living.
+On this site I write about Java, Kotlin, JVM and Android topics.